School Emergency Procedures

 Following recommendations from the comprehensive safety-security study done in 2018, we initiated additional security measures for the 2018 year and beyond.
 These additional measures include the following:

 - Increased the number of armed security guards in the District - one at the High School and one at the Middle School.

-- Initiated an anonymous tip-text line for all students in crisis or with tips of impending danger.
-The number is (833) 567-4357.
+- Initiated an anonymous tip-text line for all students in crisis or with tips of impending danger through the Safe2Say Something platform.